Brown tree snake: Predation on brown tree snakes

-An investigative study was performed to find predators of the brown tree snake that could possibly serve as a population control method.
-In this study, two actual predators were identified and 55 potential predators were identified: the two actual predators identified were the red-bellied black snake and the cane toad.
+An investigation was conducted to identify predators of the brown tree snake that could serve as a means of population control.
+In this study, two actual predators and 55 potential predators were identified: the two actual predators were the red-bellied black snake and the cane toad.
 Actual predators were identified by evidence showing that they would actually prey upon and consume the brown tree snake in a natural habitat whereas potential predators were identified as species that were only physically capable of consuming the brown tree snake.
 The research collected in this study suggested that even with the introduction of brown tree snake predation, it was unlikely this would serve as an effective brown tree snake population control method.
 One reason for this conclusion was that the identified actual predators of the brown tree snake are generalist feeders and would cause further detriment to other native island species.

-Another possible negative outcome of introducing species as a control method for the brown tree snake population is predation on juvenile cane toads and red-bellied snakes by brown tree snakes themselves, because they are opportunistic and generalist feeders.
+Another possible negative outcome of introducing species as a control method for the brown tree snake population is predation by brown tree snakes on juvenile cane toads and red-bellied snakes, because they are opportunistic, generalist feeders.
 This investigation determined that the environmental and ecological risk associated with the introduction of these predators was too high to implement.
 Lastly, red-bellied snakes could pose a threat to the health of humans.
-The cost of introduction of such predatory species outweighs the benefits and is not practical.
+The cost of introducing such predatory species outweighs the benefits and is not practical.

 Use of airsoft guns

-The use of firearms is a control method that is often paired with invasive vertebrate species, including snakes.
-A study published in 2018 that was conducted at the Brown Treesnake Project laboratory on Guam looked at the use of airsoft guns, which are a lower-powered and less expensive alternative to firearms, as a form of lethal control for the brown tree snake.
+The use of firearms is a control method often paired with efforts against invasive vertebrate species, including snakes.
+A 2018 study conducted at the Brown Treesnake Project laboratory on Guam examined the use of airsoft guns, a lower-powered, less expensive alternative to firearms, as a form of lethal control for the brown tree snake.
 Using both dead and live snakes, the study looked for evidence of wounds and how they affected the snake's bodies as well as the live snake's reactions after being shot.
-The study found that higher power guns with larger ammunition was preferable in the control of brown tree snakes.
+The study found that higher-powered guns with larger ammunition were preferable for controlling brown tree snakes.